-Join New York Times best-selling author Russell Shorto for an evening of revelations drawn from his recently published book, Smalltime: A Story of My Family and the Mob.
-Shorto sensitively tackles a subject normally taboo in families, piecing together the story of his grandfather’s history as a numbers runner in Johnstown, Pa., and the impact his illicit business had on his immediate and extended family.
-Shorto’s earnest retelling of his family history weaves together the skills of a trained historian, genealogist, and master storyteller.
-Tune in as Shorto delves into the history of Western Pennsylvania illegal gambling with these dual personal and professional lenses.
+Join New York Times best-selling author Russell Shorto for an in-person event of revelations drawn from his recently published book, Smalltime: A Story of My Family and the Mob.
+Shorto sensitively tackles a subject normally taboo in families, piecing together the story of his grandfather’s history as a mob boss in Johnstown, Pa., and the impact his illicit business had on his immediate and extended family.
+Shorto’s brings together the insights of a trained historian, the dogged research skills of a genealogist, and the talent of a master storyteller, giving attendees a rare opportunity to learn new ways of illuminating murky corners of the past.
+Using his grandfather’s mob career as a starting point, Shorto will share the history of small-town organized crime in Western Pennsylvania.

 Shorto will participate in a book signing directly following the event.